cat-astrophic/ultracompetitive/README.md

 # ultracompetitive

-This repo is for a project at the intersection of gender and sports economics.
+This repo is for a project looking at competition & gender.

+More files which generate some initial data need to be brought over from a related project...